About this policy

 - the date and time of the visit to the site;

 - the pages accessed and the documents downloaded;

 - the type of browser used.

-3.4 This information is used for statistical purposes only.
-No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency (or other government agency) exercises a legal authority to inspect Internet Service Provider (ISP) logs (eg. by warrant, subpoena or notice to produce).
+3.5 This information is used for statistical purposes only.
+No attempt will be made to identify users or their browsing activities except in the unlikely event of an investigation, where a law enforcement agency (or other government agency) exercises a legal authority to inspect Internet Service Provider (ISP) logs (e.g., by valid warrant, subpoena or notice to produce).

 - we will record your e-mail address;